abhay-shete/DiskANN/README.md

 # DiskANN

+This is a local copy of the original DiskANN project.
+Code has been modified so that it compiles on Mac.
+Python bindings have also been added to the project.
+Pull Request to merge this code with the original project will be raised soon.

 The goal of the project is to build scalable, performant and cost-effective approximate nearest neighbor search algorithms.
 This release has the code from the [DiskANN paper](https://papers.nips.cc/paper/9527-rand-nsg-fast-accurate-billion-point-nearest-neighbor-search-on-a-single-node.pdf) published in NeurIPS 2019, and improvements.
 This code reuses and builds upon some of the [code for NSG](https://github.com/ZJULearning/nsg) algorithm.